How to Raise Venture Capital: 6 Tips to Fund Your Startup

 As you create your business plan, you’ll be able to fill in the gaps regarding your business goals, target market, target audience, competitive landscape, product definitions and financial projections.
 These are all crucial aspects that investors look for when analysing your pitch and deciding your potential success rate.

-Use the SMART goals method to identify your goals and ensure they’re practical.
+Finally, use the SMART goals method to identify your business goals and ensure they’re practical.
 SMART stands for: Specific, Measurable, Attainable, Relevant, and Timely.

 If you’re seeking late-stage funding, make sure you update your business plan to match your current numbers, projections and roadmap.

-Quick Tip: To learn more about how a well-executed business plan can help your company grow past the start-up phase and achieve success, read our post on how to create a business plan in 2020: A complete guide to writing your company roadmap.
+Top Tip: To learn more about how a well-executed business plan can help your company grow past the startup phase, read our complete guide on how to create a business plan 💡

 - If the investments on offer align with your business goals